 Studies are a dime a dozen.

 If you think about it, there are so many studies these days.
 In fact, there’s a study to prove any point you want.
 This particular study was based on an online survey of 1507 people over a 3 day period so does it really accurately represent the reality of all Canadians?
 Do the results really matter?

 If this study motivates just one person to pay off his or her debts faster then it makes it all worthwhile but other than that, be careful about the headlines and what these studies are suggesting.

 Putting the ‘personal’ in personal finance

 Remember that personal finance is truly personal.
 It does not matter how much debt other people have.
 It does not matter how quickly or slowly other people are planning to pay off debt.
-Some people may be a great position to be debt free by 2017 while others won’t.
+Some people may be a great position to be debt-free by 2017 while others won’t.
 The ONLY thing that matters is your debt and how it affects your life.
-Which camp do you belong in?
+Which camp do you belong to?

 If you have too much debt, figure out strategies to pay it down.
 If you have no debt, pat yourself on the back and go back to enjoying your life.